belinhacbr/belinhacbr.github.io/blog/_posts/2025-06-13-long-live-rss.md

 author: belinhacbr
 externalLink: false
 ---
-I've returned to using RSS feeds more extensibily for a while now, and what a refreshment it has been!
+I've returned to using more RSS feeds for a while now, and what a refreshment it has been!
 A warm welcome to my long lost friend, the small web[^1], full of cool people.

 No more algorithm-driven feed.
 No more personalised clickbaits.
 No more dubious facts from sites I never visited.
 No more articles purposefully fed to me to please the ad-sense lords.
 Just control and intention over my content consumption.